Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

 We now prove that this is indeed an automaton for the group $T_r$.

-\begin{prop} For every $r\geq 6$, the above automaton eventually generates every element of the triangle group $T(2,3,r)$ and it does so exactly once. \end{prop} \begin{proof} Since the map from $T_r = T(2,3,r)$ to polygons in the tiling $\calP$ sending $g \in T_r$ to $g(P_0)$ is $r$-to-$1$ and since every element $g$ with descendents has $r$ children $gxz^j$ for $0 \leq j \leq r-1$ all yielding the same polygon, it suffices to check that every polygon in $\calP$ except $P_0$ is obtained exactly once as the first-born child $gx(P_0)$ of an element $g$.
+\begin{prop} For every $r\geq 6$, the above automaton eventually generates every element of the triangle group $T(2,3,r)$ and it does so exactly once.
+That is,

+\end{prop} \begin{proof} Since the map from $T_r = T(2,3,r)$ to polygons in the tiling $\calP$ sending $g \in T_r$ to $g(P_0)$ is $r$-to-$1$ and since every element $g$ with descendants has exactly $r$ children, which are of the form $gxz^j$ for $0 \leq j \leq r-1$ hence all of which yield the same polygon, it suffices to check that every polygon in $\calP$ except $P_0$ is obtained exactly once as the \emph{first-born child} $gx(P_0)$ of an element $g$.
 Note that $g(P_0)$ and $gx(P_0)$ are adjacent along the side $g(e_0)$.